sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 Start thinking about:

-- Removing unnecessary conditions, like conveying an already boolean value to `true` or `false` manually.
+- Removing unnecessary conditions, like explicitly comparing a boolean value to `true` or `false`.
-- Normalizing the input data by converting the absence of data to an array early to avoid branching and dealing with no data separately.
+- Normalizing the input data by converting the absence of data to an array early on to avoid branching and dealing with no data separately.
 - Normalizing the state to avoid algorithm duplication.
 - Caching repeated conditions in a variable.
 - Replacing long groups of conditions with tables or maps.